dsharlet/ComputerAlgebra/README.md

     Console.WriteLine("Failure! f = {0}, g = {1}", f_xy, g_xy);
 ```

 Suppose we need to evaluate the solutions efficiently many times.
-We can compile the solutions to delegates where 'C' is a parameter to the delegate, allowing it to be specified later.
+We can compile the solutions to delegates where `C` is a parameter to the delegate, allowing it to be specified later.

 ```csharp
 var x_C = x.Evaluate(solutions).Compile<Func<double, double>>("C");